Little Sisters of the Poor Saints Peter and Paul Home v. Pennsylvania: Post-Zubik events

 Parties expected to move forward through a standard approach to introducing new executive regulations, in which HHS published a request for information in July 2016, after which it would have drafted new regulations, posted them within the Federal Register for public comment before making a final rulemaking decision.
 But with Donald Trump becoming president at the start of 2017, many of the executive branch agencies' agendas quickly altered.
 In May 2017, Trump enacted Executive Order 13798, "Promoting Free Speech and Religious Liberty", which directed HHS to consider alternate routes to address conscience-based objection and led HHS to issue new interim rules that allowed employers with religious or moral objections to be exempted from ACA's contraceptive mandate.

 Multiple states challenged the new rules.
 Among the first was Pennsylvania; later, New Jersey challenged the Government in the United States District Court for the Eastern District of Pennsylvania, asserting that the process violated the Administrative Procedure Act (APA), Title VII of the Civil Rights Act of 1964, and the Equal Protection Clause of the Fourteenth Amendment and the Establishment Clause of the First Amendment of the Constitution.
 The Little Sisters of the Poor Saints Peter and Paul Home, one of the religious organizations that had been part of the earlier litigation, sought to intervene since it would be affected by a ruling favoring the state, which the District Court denied but was reversed by the United States Court of Appeals for the Third Circuit.
 The District Court subsequently granted a temporary injunction on the new HHS rulings, which the Third Circuit upheld, finding that the rules violated the APA and were unnecessary under both the ACA and the RFRA, making them arbitrary and capricious.
 It ordered a nationwide injunction on their use.

-By the time the Pennsylvania case was certified at the Supreme Court, the rules had already received a second injunction from being enforced from the Ninth Circuit.
+By the time the Supreme Court agreed to hear the Pennsylvania case, the rules had also been enjoined by the Ninth Circuit.